 The Investing In...
-2023 guide provides the latest information on foreign direct investment, market trends, mergers and acquisitions, corporate governance and disclosure/reporting, capital markets, antitrust/competition, tax, employment and labour, and IP and data protection.
+2024 guide features over 30 jurisdictions.
+The guide provides the latest information on foreign direct investment, market trends, mergers and acquisitions, corporate governance and disclosure/reporting, capital markets, antitrust/competition, tax, employment and labour, and IP and data protection.

 The benefits of globalisation have been touted for decades now.
 For the developed world, globalisation can bring access to new markets, solutions for optimising supply chains, connection with a global talent pool and diversification of revenues.
 For the developing world, globalisation can provide critical capital investment, importation of cutting-edge technology and expertise, and boosts to local employment and the economy at large.

 The past decade has also shone a light on some of the costs of globalisation.
 Businesses with a web of suppliers across the globe have become exposed to the fickle effects of shifting tax regimes, unpredictable supply chains, trade and actual wars, and global health crises.

 Countries that have benefited from offshoring large portions of their manufacturing base have been faced with divisive social consequences at home, arising from disempowered and unemployed segments of the population.
 Governments that have provided open access to foreign investment in critical industries have found key assets in the hands of geopolitical rivals or businesses with unknown or opaque ties to foreign governments or state-owned enterprises.

 Developing nations have learned the hard way that the tap of foreign investment can be shut off as quickly as it is turned on – with dire consequences for currencies, capital accounts and economies.